Penelope Wilton: Career

 Wilton appeared on television as Barbara Poole, the mother of a missing woman, in the BBC television drama series Five Days in 2005; and in ITV's drama Half Broken Things (October 2007) and the BBC production of The Passion (Easter 2008).
 Beginning in 2010, she appeared as Isobel Crawley in all six seasons of the hit period drama Downton Abbey.
 She was the castaway on BBC Radio 4's Desert Island Discs in April 2008.
 In December 2012 and February 2013, she was the narrator in Lin Coghlan's dramatisation of Elizabeth Jane Howard's The Cazalets, broadcast on BBC Radio.

 Personal life

 Between 1975 and 1984, Wilton was married to actor Daniel Massey.
 They had a daughter, Alice, born in 1977.
 Before that, they had a stillborn son.

 In 1991, Wilton married actor Ian Holm.
 In 1992, they appeared together as Pod and Homily in the BBC's adaptation of The Borrowers.
 A year later, they appeared together in a follow-up The Return of the Borrowers.
 In 1998, Ian Holm was knighted and Wilton became Lady Holm.
 They divorced in 2001.

-As she has not remarried, she could be known, if she so chose, as Penelope, Lady Holm, in line with the style of the former wife of a knight.
+As she has not remarried, she could be known, if she so chose, as Penelope, Lady Holm, in line with the style of the former wife of a knight, similar to the title claimed by Vivien Leigh even after her divorce from the Lord Olivier, Sir Laurence Olivier.